 - Payment of Capital Gains Tax.

-- Issue invoices within 30 days from the date of transaction.
+- Issue invoices within 30 days from the date of the transaction.

 Within 60 days

-- Companies must notify the Inland Revenue of changes to its details (eg change in registered office etc) within 60 days from the change (IR 162 form).
+- Companies must notify the Inland Revenue of changes to their details (eg change in registered office etc) within 60 days from the change (TD 162 form).

 Four months from the end of the transaction

-- Books and records of a business which is obliged to keep accounting records must be updated within 4 months from the date of the transaction.
+- Books and records of a business that is obliged to keep accounting records must be updated within 4 months from the date of the transaction.

 At the end of the financial period